kagurazakayashi/ExtractDefine/README.md

 Assuming there is a configuration file `ExtractDefine.yaml`, to output the run log to `run.log` and the run result to `result.txt`, please use the following command:

 `./ExtractDefine -c ExtractDefine.yaml >result.txt 2>run.log`

+If you want to output only to `result.txt`, please use the following command:

+`./ExtractDefine -c ExtractDefine.yaml >result.txt`

 ## Compile